 You know what’s really fun?
-Getting free furniture that your redoing for someone else.
+Getting free furniture that you’re redoing for someone else.
 Why?
 Because 1) it was free, so if you jack it up you don’t have to feel bad and 2) it doesn’t need to match your house, so you get to branch out and try something new.
-Here’s how it went down…

 Friend : “Hey, do you want a free coffee table?
 Here’s a pic…”

 Me : “Yes.
-I’ll paint it and give it to Taylor (brother-in-law) and he can put it in front of that old bare mattress he calls a couch.”
+I’ll paint it and give it to Taylor (my brother-in-law) and he can put it in front of that old bare mattress he calls a couch.”

-So we get it home and I add it to the pile of furniture that needs to be painted…the pile that lives on our front porch, cause we’re trashy and garage-less like that (but still way classier than Taylor).
+So we get it home and I add it to the pile of furniture that needs to be painted…the pile that lives on our front porch, cause we’re THOSE neighbors, the furniture hoarding garage-less ones.

 It sits there for a few weeks until one Sunday when Elijah is taking a exceptionally long nap.

-Adam: “Let’s go paint those tables…I want to get all that crap off our front porch.”
+Adam: “Let’s go paint those tables…I want to get all that stuff off our porch.”

 Me: “Okay!”
 (Looks like all I need to do is hoard furniture to get help painting it…good to know.)